tonysln/ipgeo/README.md

 # IPGeo

-Simple tools written in Python (in a Jupyter Notebook) using free APIs and packages, including:
+Simple experimentation tools written in Python (in a Jupyter Notebook) using free APIs and packages, including:

-🌎 IP Geolocation Visualizer
+🌎 IP Geolocation Visualizer (for randomly generated IPs)

 ☁ Simple Weather Data

-💻 WHOIS Lookup
+💻 WHOIS Lookup (using the [ipwhois](https://github.com/secynic/ipwhois) package)

-🛰 Landsat Imagery
+🛰 Landsat Imagery (latest possible image fetched if available)

 APIs used: